Rhode Island Court Records

 Inquirers may take the following steps to perform a warrant search in Rhode Island and determine whether someone is the subject of a warrant of any kind:

-• Interested persons should visit the public gateway of the Rhode Island Judiciary online.
-Anyone can look for civil, criminal, and traffic cases using this portal.
+- Interested persons should visit the public gateway of the Rhode Island Judiciary online.
+Anyone may look for civil, criminal, and traffic cases using this portal.
 One may find out if they have any outstanding warrants linked to them by entering their name and other identifying details.

-• Anyone can go to the relevant court's clerk's office or get in touch with them if they think they may have an active warrant.
-If the person wants to find out if there are any warrants issued in their name, the clerks can help.
+- Anyone may go to the relevant court clerk's office or get in touch with them if they think they may have an active warrant.
+If the person wants to find out if there are any warrants issued in their name, the clerks may help.
 Knowing which particular court will have jurisdiction over the matter is useful.

-• It might also be helpful to speak with an attorney, particularly if one believes they may have a warrant out for significant charges against them.
-Legal professionals can conduct extensive research on their behalf and have access to a variety of legal databases.
+- It might also be helpful to speak with an attorney, particularly if one believes they may have a warrant out for significant charges against them.
+Legal professionals may conduct extensive research on their own and have access to a variety of legal databases.

 Free Warrant Search in Rhode Island